AkshaykumarA03/PO-Predection-application-./README.md

-PO L1–L2–L3 Category Classifier
+📦 PO Category Classifier (L1–L2–L3)

-This project is a Streamlit-based AI application that classifies Purchase Order (PO) descriptions into L1, L2, and L3 categories using a fixed enterprise taxonomy and a Groq-hosted LLM.
+A Streamlit-based AI application that classifies Purchase Order (PO) descriptions into L1, L2, and L3 categories using a fixed enterprise taxonomy and a large language model (LLM) powered by Groq.

-Overview
+🚀 Features

+Classifies PO descriptions into L1 / L2 / L3

+Uses a strict, predefined taxonomy

+Returns structured JSON output

+Prevents hallucinated or invalid categories

+Optional supplier input for better accuracy

+Simple and clean Streamlit UI

+🧠 How It Works

-The application takes a PO description (and optional supplier name) and returns a strict JSON response containing the most appropriate L1, L2, and L3 categories.
+User enters a PO description (and optional supplier name)

+The app sends the input to an LLM via Groq API

+The model follows a strict system prompt:

+Uses only the provided taxonomy

+Outputs only valid JSON

-The model is constrained to use only the provided taxonomy and returns "Not sure" when classification is unclear.
+Returns "Not sure" if classification is unclear

-How the System Works

-app.py provides the Streamlit user interface

-User input is sent to the classifier

-classifier.py calls the Groq LLM (llama-3.1-8b-instant)

-prompts.py enforces strict classification rules and JSON output

-taxonomy.py defines the allowed L1–L2–L3 categories

-The result is displayed as structured JSON in the UI
+The result is displayed in JSON format

-Project Structure
+🗂️ Project Structure
+.
-app.py          # Streamlit UI
+├── app.py          # Streamlit UI
-classifier.py   # LLM classification logic
+├── classifier.py   # LLM interaction & classification logic
-prompts.py      # System prompt and examples
+├── prompts.py      # System prompt and few-shot examples
-taxonomy.py     # Enterprise taxonomy
+├── taxonomy.py     # Fixed L1–L2–L3 taxonomy

-Features

-L1, L2, L3 PO classification

-Fixed enterprise taxonomy enforcement

-JSON-only output (no explanations)

-Optional supplier input

-Deterministic results (temperature = 0.0)
+└── README.md       # Project documentation

-Tech Stack
+🛠️ Tech Stack

 Python